 I learned quite a bit during the end of my high school years and during my college years, but it wasn’t until I had graduated from college and couldn’t put my degree to good use that I started my first full-length novel.
 That novel eventually became Ataxia and the Ravine of Lost Dreams and I was hooked on writing.
 I joined as many community writing/author/books groups that I could to learn as much as possible about writing and publishing.

-I have written and Indie published three young adult novels thus far, Ataxia and the Ravine of Lost Dreams, At One’s Beast, and Donuts in an Empty Field (For the Love of Donuts Book 1).
-I Indie published a book of poetry titled Wandering Imagination and a fun book titled Vanessa’s Book of Awesome Things as an accompaniment for my For the Love of Donuts Series.
+I have written and Indie published four young adult novels thus far, Ataxia and the Ravine of Lost Dreams, At One’s Beast, Donuts in an Empty Field (For the Love of Donuts Book 1, and Seize the Donut (For the Love of Donuts Book 2)).
+I Indie published a book of poetry titled Wandering Imagination, two fun books titled Vanessa’s Book of Awesome Things and Nichole’s Book of Practical Things as accompaniments for my For the Love of Donuts Series.
 I’m a part of a wonderful local author collective, FreeValley Publishing, that helps connect readers with writers.
-I participate in a book club monthly and am part of a local critique group that has been immeasurably helpful in my journey as an author.
 I love going to festivals for books and authors near and far.
 I love to support Indies and I currently review Indie books on my website.
+I was awarded second place in PNWA’s short story competition in 2018.